Porgramming-Hero-web-course/batch-4-assignment-1-Shahriar-Samir/blog-1.md

 - In this example result can be either a string or a number.

 ## Why Union types of important?
-- Useful for handling scenorios where a variable might have different types in different contexts.
+- Useful for handling scenarios where a variable might have different types in different contexts.
 - Provides more flexibility without sacrificing type safety.

 ## What are Intersection types?